Designing New Worlds with Artova

 The design process begins with a prompt-based interface where designers describe the intended product experience.

-Through natural language input, designers can specify interface structure, layout composition, and functional components.
-The system interprets these prompts as a form of design language and uses them to generate structured UI layouts.
+Through natural language input, designers can specify elements such as interface structure, layout composition, and functional components.
+The system interprets these prompts as a form of design language, translating conceptual descriptions into structured UI layouts.

-This approach allows designers to begin the design process from conceptual thinking rather than manual layout construction.
+This approach allows designers to begin the design process from conceptual thinking rather than manual layout construction, enabling faster exploration during the early stages of ideation.

 Purpose